 New and protracted emergencies are forcing a record number of people to flee from their homes and seek temporary assistance and protection across the world.
 Camps, understood as planned or self-settled communal settings where services, infrastructures and resources available are to be shared and managed collectively, should remain the last resort for planners and humanitarian personnel.
 Depending on humanitarian and political context, temporary sites share common traits: residents seek protection and access a range of life-saving services across traditional humanitarian sectors of intervention.
 While the availability of resources and local infrastructure will vary in each setting, the time spent in a camp is, unfortunately, often longer than initially anticipated.

-Given the need for camp management in displacement settings around the world, the CCCM Cluster has set out to develop a series of Camp Management standards - a distillation of the growing body of updated tools and guidance on CCCM and its various thematic areas, in an attempt to translate the best practice in managing camps into a series of minimum standards for delivering camp management.
-Together, these standards will be referred to as the Camp Management Standards (CM Standards).
+Given the need for camp management in displacement settings around the world, the CCCM Cluster developed Minimum Standards for Camp Management – through field consultations, online surveys and expert practitioners to distill the growing body of updated tools and guidance on CCCM and its various thematic areas, and translate these best practice in managing camps into a series of minimum standards for delivering camp management.
+At the end of 2020, the document is finalized and is ready to be presented as the Minimum Standards in Camp Management for field testing.

-The development of CM standards is based on the premise that the right to life of individuals affected by humanitarian crisis can be expressed as the obligation to maximize their ability to access protection, services, and assistance through the vehicle of effective camp management.
+The Minimum Standards aim to join the Humanitarian Standards Partnership companion guides and affirm the premise that the right to life of individuals affected by humanitarian crisis can be expressed as the obligation to maximize the ability to access protection, services, and assistance through the vehicle of effective camp management.
 Effective and protective camp management depends on meaningful participation and legitimate governance; can enable services and assistance to be mobilized and ensure accessibility; and minimize and mitigate the risk of violence and facilitate meaningful and durable solutions.

 II.
 Role of the CM Standards Working Group (CMS-WG)

-In coordination with the CCCM Sphere consultant(s), members of the CMS-WG will review and provide comprehensive and timely feedback on the draft CM standards.
-The consultant(s) will use feedback from the CMS-WG to revise the draft, which will subsequently be subject to further regional and global consultations with a wider audience.
+In coordination with the WG chair (IOM) and co-chair (DRC), members of the CMS-WG will be a forum for peers to review to provide comprehensive and timely feedback on the Minimum Standards for Camp Management.

-As such, the CMS-WG’s principal role is to provide expert advice and overall quality control: the SC-WG serves as a crucial quality control checkpoint through which all drafts must pass before being returned to consultant(s) for redrafting and ultimately released to a wider audience for further revision.
-Such quality control will primarily take the form of ensuring that the CM standards:

-1. Is a reflection of the best knowledge and understanding of all the topics being addressed;
+As such, the CMS-WG’s principal role is to provide expert advice and overall quality control related to the operational aspects of Camp Management.
+This will include acting as a refecen point to ensure that Standards are: 1.s a reflection of the best knowledge and understanding of all the topics being addressed;

-2. Is implementable, effective and practical as a tool; and
+2. as implementable, effective and practical as a tool; and

-3. Is the result of a consultative, participatory and consensus-based process.
+3. are the result of a consultative, participatory and consensus-based process.

 III.
 Responsibilities of Members of the CMS-WG